Vietnam Veterans Memorial: In Memory memorial plaque

 Ruth Coder Fitzgerald, the founder of The Vietnam War In Memory Memorial Plaque Project, worked for years to have the In Memory Memorial Plaque completed.
 The organization has been dissolved, but its web site is maintained by the Vietnam War Project at Texas Tech University.

 Ritual

-Visitors to the memorial may take a piece of paper and place it over a name on the Wall and rub a wax crayon or graphite pencil over it as a memento of their loved ones.
-This is called rubbing.

 Visitors to the memorial began leaving sentimental items at the memorial at its opening.
 They continue leaving objects forty years after the dedication of the memorial.
 One story claims this practice began during construction when a Vietnam veteran threw the Purple Heart his brother received posthumously into the concrete of the memorial's foundation.
 Several thousand items are left at the memorial each year.
 The largest item left at the memorial was a sliding glass storm door with a full-size replica "tiger cage".
 The door was painted with a scene from Vietnam and the names of U.S. POWs and MIAs from the conflict.